This post may contain affiliate links. See my disclosure policy.

 First of all, both of these sauces are derived from soybeans, so it is a bit misleading to call one Soy Sauce while the other is given a different name.

-The key factor you need to keep in mind when thinking about Soy Sauce vs. Tamari is the presence or absence of wheat in the production process.
+The key factor to keep in mind when considering Soy Sauce vs. Tamari is the presence or absence of wheat in the production process.

 That bottle of standard all-purpose soy sauce in your cabinet contains wheat or another grain, which was fermented along with soybeans before the dark, salty liquid was pressed and strained out of the mixture.

-Tamari, on the other hand, comes from 100% fermented soybeans, which gives it that one-of-a-kind “Umami” flavor reminiscent of roasted meats and rich cheese.
-The pure soy paste it comes from is known as Miso in Japan, which has its own unique uses.
+Tamari, on the other hand, is made from 100% fermented soybeans, giving it a one-of-a-kind “Umami” flavor reminiscent of roasted meats and rich cheese.
+The pure soy paste it comes from is known as Misoin Japan, which has its own unique uses.

-Therefore many soy sauce labels say something like “naturally brewed” since the production process takes over two years and involves many steps similar to that of beer or wine.
+Therefore, many soy sauce labels say something like “naturally brewed,” since the production process takes over two years and involves many steps similar to those in beer or wine production.
 Avoid bottles that do not mention brewing because they are likely loaded with chemicals and miss the essence of this wonderful product.

 In a blind taste test of Soy Sauce vs. Tamari, you’ll want to focus on the consistency and the saltiness of the sauces to tell the difference.
 Soy Sauce will always be thinner and saltier, while Tamari will have a thicker and less salty flavor.